Verify a record →

 String encodingBase32lower (prefix bafy)

-The $sig field is a temporary object inserted into the record during CID computation.
+$sig is a transient object inserted into the record during CID computation.
 It is not persisted in the final record — its contents are carried in the attestation entries within the signatures array instead.

 $type